 The biggest issue I’ve encountered is not recognizing an app or service.
 For example, I spotted this one – Project Default Service Account.

 I haven’t a clue what it is, even considering the Authorization date.
 If I Google “Project Default Service Account,” I see several suggestions.

 - A developer who used a default name when generating an application using the Android SDK.

-In this case, I’ll remove the authorization and see if some app screams.
+In this case, I’ll remove the authorization and see if some app stops functioning.
 Better safe than sorry.

 This tutorial just focused on Google Account security.
-Now, might be the time to go look at other services you use such as Facebook to see if the same problems exist.
+Now might be the time to look at other services you use, such as Facebook, to see if the same problems exist.